S2AUlendo/HeatCompensation-Docs/index.md

 # Ulendo HC

-These site provides an overview of the Heat Compensation Plugin Developed by Ulendo.
+These site provides an overview of the Heat Compensation plugin developed by Ulendo.

 ## Heat Compensation by Ulendo
 This heat compensation plugin is a part of the *compensation-based* technologies for additive manufacturing being developed by the Ulendo team.
 The heat compensation plugin is targeted specifically towards the optimizing the performance of Laser Power Bed Fusion (LPBF) machines.